WEEKEND ADVENTURES, BROUGHT TO YOU BY PRG GUIDES:

 Any climbing gear you don’t have will be provided by the guide.

 If you’re looking to eat out, there’s a number of climber favorites in the area.
 Cathedral Cafe provides a good place to get some work done with hearty breakfasts, endless coffee refills, and free wifi.
-Secret Sandwich Society is a go-to for lunch or dinner, and features good sandwiches (naturally), burgers, beer, and live music upstairs.
+Also a good option for lunch-to-go!
 For dinner, Pies and Pints provides the staples of a climber diet, with gourmet pizzas and a fantastic beer selection.

 For in-campground dining, there are a number of grocery stores nearby for stocking up on supplies.
 Be sure to pick up your favorite non-perishables and plenty of water for fuel and hydration at the climbing sites.